mousepawmedia/devdocs/network/source/network/nextcloud.rst

   table cells.

-* :guilabel:`Lists` supplies controls and options for bulleted and numbered lists, specifically indendation and levels.
+* :guilabel:`Lists` supplies controls and options for bulleted and numbered lists, specifically indentation and levels.
 (Bullet and numbering formatting is not directly editable.)

 * :guilabel:`Clear direct formatting` resets the selection to the default